markjaspercmanzano/RainfallAPI/readme.md

 ## Overview
 Rainfall API is web API built using .NET Core 8.0 and provides rainfall reading data.

+## Prerequisites
+.NET Core 8.0 SDK

+## Nuget Packages Used
+These can be installed by running `dotnet restore`
+### MediatR
+Simple mediator implementation in .NET.
+In-process messaging with no dependencies.

+Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.
+### Swashbuckle.AspNetCore
+Swagger tooling for APIs built with ASP.NET Core.
+Generate beautiful API documentation, including a UI to explore and test operations, directly from your routes, controllers and models.

+### Swashbuckle.AspNetCore.Annotations
+Includes a set of custom attributes that can be applied to controllers, actions and models to enrich the generated Swagger

+## How to run
+To validate if it compiles:
+`dotnet build`

+To run the API:
+`dotnet run`

+For the unit tests, go to the unit test directory and run this command:
+`dotnet test`

 ## Base URL
 `http://localhost:3000/api/rainfall`